 - Climb the Lago Verde Trail through forests and past waterfalls for a great view of Villarica lake and volcano.

-- See the slideshow at CONAF visitor center at Lago Conguillío and then take a hike or a boat trip.
+- See the slideshow at CONAF Visitor Center (El Consejo de Política Forestal) at Lago Conguillío and then take a hike or a boat trip.
+You'll learn about forestry preservation.

 - Tour Conguillio National Park to walk through old growth araucaria forests.